It seems like most everyone has a blog these days – whether it’s a personal blog or blog focused on professional acceleration.

 Want to start your own blog?
 Click here to check out our step-by-step tutorial.

-It covers everything from choosing your niche to earning money from your blog.
+It covers everything from choosing your niche and the technical setup to earning money from your blog.

 1. Why blog?